 Simplifying the Storage Ecosystem

 The engineering and consulting firm Barry Isett & Associates was looking for a way to improve file access across its organization and simplify its storage ecosystem.
 The large design files common to its business had taxed the firm’s WAN acceleration technologies.
 Latency issues were frustrating end users, and design teams needed protected, high-performance access to files from multiple locations, including client sites.
-With Nasuni’s cloud-integrated storage solution, the firm now benefits from enterprise-grade performance in every office, enhanced collaboration, automatic protection, mobile access, and simplified IT management, all at a reasonable cost.
+With Nasuni’s Enterprise File Services solution, the firm now benefits from enterprise-grade performance in every office, enhanced collaboration, automatic protection, mobile access, and simplified IT management, all at a reasonable cost.

 Jim Bonczek: My name is Jim Bonczek, I am the IT manager for Barry Isett & Associates, headquartered in Allentown, Pennsylvania.